youkoutaku/youkoutaku/README.md

-### Hi there, I'm Youkoutaku 👋
+### Hi there, I'm YouKoutaku 👋

 I'm a learning student in a Japanese university from China.
 My major is Mechanical Systems Engineering.
-And I'm interested in working with embedded development & AI algorithms & Robot & computer vision, and want to try new things.
+And I'm interested in working with embedded development & AI algorithms & Robot & Computer Vision, and want to try new things.
 I am keen to share some of my learning notes and learn from those who are outstanding.

 - 🔭 I’m currently working on my graduation research.
 - 🌱 I’m currently learning Web Development & Deeplearning, and so on.